smarterer/leaderboard/README.rst

 Configure the project
 ~~~~~~~~~~~~~~~~~~~~~

-You will need to edit the file ``config.py`` and add values for your API registration and embed widget.
+You will need to copy the ``template_config.py`` file to ``config.py``.

+Then edit the file ``config.py`` and add values for your API registration and embed widget:

 1) First you need to `sign up for a Smarterer API application registration <https://smarterer.com/api/reg>`_.

    - If you're running this app on localhost you must specify ``http://localhost:5000/smarterer_auth_complete`` as the Callback URL.

 2) Add your client_id and app_secret to the config file under SMARTERER_CLIENT_ID and SMARTERER_APP_SECRET.
-3) Choose a Smarterer test_id to display a leaderboard for (2 = facebook).
+3) Choose a Smarterer test_url_slug for the test you want to display a leaderboard for i.e. facbook, google-search.
 4) Create a `smarterer test widget <http://smarterer.com/test-widget/create>`_.
 5) Copy the embed html from the widget page to the config file under SMARTERER_WIDGET_EMBED.